lordkator/lordkator.github.io/README.md

 The goal of this site is to have a place for me to hang my random gamer stuff at w/o mixing too much with other content I have on the internet.

-It's not a massive secret who IRL but in games I tend to be known by the following handles:
+It's not a secret who I am IRL, in games I tend to be known by the following handles:

 * Kator
 * Katora